Short Description of the Course:

 Grading is based on student performance in three areas: 1) Regular attendance (at least 85% of the classes is required.
 2) Submission of two essays (around 1000 words): personal accounts of two given music videos 3) Giving one 15 minute class presentation on a chosen topic

-Lóránt Péteri (born 1976), is musicologist and music critic.
-He is professor and head of the Musicology Department of the Liszt Academy of Music (State University), Budapest.
-He is a member of the Council of the Hungarian Musicological Society, and of the Musicological Committee of the Hungarian Academy of Sciences.
-He has given papers about the musical life of state socialist Hungary and about the music of Gustav Mahler in international conferences (in Bristol, Brno, Budapest, Canterbury, Cardiff, Guildford, New York, Pittsburgh, and Radziejowice).
-Among his latest contributions are chapters in Jeremy Barham (ed.), Rethinking Mahler (New York: Oxford University Press, 2017); and in Słavomira Żerańska- Kominek (ed.), Nationality vs. Universality: Music Historiographies in Central and Eastern Europe (Cambridge Scholars Publishing, 2016).
+Lóránt Péteri (born 1976), musicologist, has been lecturing at AIT since the Autumn of 2011.
+He is professor and head of the Musicology Department of the Liszt Academy of Music, Budapest.
+He is a member of the Advisory Board of the Gustav Mahler Research Centre (Toblach), of the Council of the Hungarian Musicological Society, and of the Musicological Committee of the Hungarian Academy of Sciences.
+He has given papers about the music culture of state socialist Hungary and about the music of Gustav Mahler in international conferences (in Bristol, Brno, Budapest, Canterbury, Cardiff, Dobbiaco, Guildford, New York, Pittsburgh, Radziejowice, and Wrocław).
+Among his latest contributions is his chapter in The Routledge Handbook of Music Signification (2020).

 Gergely Fazekas (born 1977), musicologist and editor, is senior lecturer at the Liszt Academy of Music, Budapest.
 Studied literature and philosophy at Eötvös Loránd University and musicology at the Liszt Academy.
 For a year, he studied in Paris at the Conservatoire Nationale Supérieur de Musique.
 He received his PhD from the Liszt Academy, where he has been lecturing since 2006 on 17-18th century music history.
 Among his latest contributions are the study, ‘Musique laide et malsaine ou boussole indiquant un art plus pur de qualité supérieure?
 Les premiers temps de la réception de Debussy en Hongrie (1900–1918)’ (Cahiers Debussy, Paris 33 (2009), 33-50) and the conference paper, “J. S. Bach and the two cultures of musical form’” (The 16th Biennial International Conference on Baroque Music, University Mozarteum Salzburg, 9–13 July 2014).
 Since 2013 he has been working as editor-in-chief at the music publishing house Rózsavölgyi & Co.